AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 * "suppressed" - if present, the message is in fact suppressed by a pragma Annotate, and this field contains the justification message.
 * "how_proved" - if present, indicates how the check has been proved (i.e.
   which prover).
-Special values are "interval" and "codepeer", which designate the special interval analysis, done in the frontend, and the CodePeer analysis, respectively.
-Both have their own column in the summary table.
+A special value is "interval", which designates the special interval analysis, done in the frontend.
+It has its own column in the summary table.
 * "check_tree" basically contains a copy of the session tree in JSON format.
 It's a tree structure whose nodes are goals, transformations and proof attempts::